zcorleissen/documentation/source/redis_faq.rst

 What does the system architecture look like?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Our Redis environment utilizes 2 node clusters and 3-Sentinels.
+* Our Redis environment utilizes 2 node clusters and 3 Sentinels.
 One Redis node is master, one node is a slave.
 * Every aspect of the stack has been optimized specifically for Redis.

-  * All services are containerized, which provides guaranteed resources (memory, CPU, disk I/O) and prevents “noisy-neighbor” problems and eliminates the performance bottlenecks of traditional hardware virtualization.
+  * All services are containerized, which provides guaranteed resources (memory, CPU, disk I/O), prevents “noisy-neighbor” problems, and eliminates the performance bottlenecks of traditional hardware virtualization.
   * The service runs on performance-optimized infrastructure to make Redis run as fast as possible.

 * AWS users will automatically use dedicated 10Gbit AWS Direct Connect circuits for very high throughput, low latency connectivity to ObjectRocket for Redis.